How to Keep Kids From Holding Phones Too Close to Their Eyes

-If your young children use your phone, part of your phone’s child-proofing process should include a new free Android app from Samsung called Samsung Safety Screen.
+If your young children use your phone, part of your phone’s child-proofing process should include a new free Android app from Samsung called Samsung Safety Screen [No Longer Available].
 The app is simple but important: it uses the device’s front camera to detect if a face is too close to the screen.

 When a kid is holding the device right up to his head, the app pops up and reminds him to increase the distance.